 How the ramp-up works

-When Pacewright detects that you’ve been away — whether you told it in advance or it notices the gap in logged workouts — it builds a conservative return plan:
+When Pacewright detects that you’ve been away — whether you told it in advance or it notices the gap in logged workouts — it builds a conservative return rather than dropping you back into your old plan:

-This timeline adjusts based on how you respond.
-If your easy runs during week 1 feel harder than they should — RPE above 6 on what should be a 3 — the ramp extends.
-If you report persistent soreness for 3 or more days, Pacewright repeats that week instead of advancing.
-The ramp isn’t on a rigid calendar.
-It’s governed by your ACWR and your subjective feedback.
+None of this runs on a fixed calendar.
+If your easy runs feel harder than they should — RPE above 6 on what should be a 3 — the ramp slows.
+If you report persistent soreness for 3 or more days, Pacewright holds you where you are instead of advancing.
+It’s governed by your feedback and by your weekly-volume and single-session limits.

 The Rule That Matters Most